 Rusty terminals may also send out a low battery signal, which will cause your alarm to go off as well.

-Your car’s hood latch sensor may not seem to be related to your car alarm, but it actually can affect it.
+Your car’s hood latch sensor may not seem to be related to your car alarm system, but it actually can affect it.

 Likewise, if the latch is damaged.
 You will not be able to properly close your hood and the result is an annoying car alarm.